Mayoralty of Boris Johnson: Staffing of administration

-Rather than bringing a team of assistants with him when he assumed the mayoral offie, as Livingstone had done, Johnson instead assembled his team over the six months after he took office.
+Rather than bringing a team of assistants with him when he assumed the mayoral office, as Livingstone had done, Johnson instead assembled his team over the six months after he took office.
 Those in City Hall who were deemed too closely allied to Livingstone's administration had their employment terminated.
 Johnson appointed Tim Parker to be first Deputy Mayor, but after Parker began taking increasing control at City Hall and insisted that all staff report directly to him, Johnson dismissed him.
 As a result of these problems, many in the Conservative Party initially distanced themselves from Johnson's administration, fearing that it would be counter-productive to achieving a Conservative victory in the 2010 general election.

 In June 2008, Johnson fired his chief political director James McGrath over offensive remarks McGrath made about Afro-Caribbean people.
 In July, Johnson fired Ray Lewis, one of his deputy mayors, over a false magistrate claim.